-The Youth Services Department Internship Program will base its selection process on the entire application package noted above.
-Preference will be given to applicants whose credentials include the following:
+The Youth Services Department Internship Program bases its selection process on the entire application package noted above.
+Preference is given to applicants whose credentials include the following:

-- o Extensive experience working with children, adolescents, and families - o Extensive training and/or classes in family and systemic theory - o Extensive psychological/psychoeducational testing experience - o Experience in both outpatient and residential settings
+- o Extensive experience working with children, adolescents, and families - o Extensive training and/or classes in family and systemic theory - o Extensive psychological/psychoeducational testing experience - o Experience in both outpatient and residential settings in terms of the type of setting and population, as well as experience with evidence-based practice.

-All applications will be evaluated by the Youth Services Department Training Committee for potential goodness-of-fit with the internship program.
-We look for interns with training goals aligned with the training that we offer.
-The program looks not only at the total number of practicum hours, but the quality of training in terms of the type of setting and population, as well as experience with evidence-based practice.
 We prefer interns who have training and experience in working with youth and families and those who, based on their experience, demonstrate cultural sensitivity working with diverse populations.
 However, we will consider candidates with gaps in this training who demonstrate great potential and an eagerness to learn based on strong letters of recommendation, essays, and interviews.

-Underrepresented groups and those who speak Spanish and Creole are particularly encouraged to apply because we seek to recruit diverse interns in order to better meet the needs of our diverse client population.
+Underrepresented groups and those who speak Spanish and Haitian Creole are particularly encouraged to apply because we seek to recruit diverse interns in order to better meet the needs of our diverse client population.